IRRIGATION SYSTEM DESIGN

 Irrigation system design and installation aren’t for the faint of heart.
 Indeed, you need a good grasp of basic physics, design, and water dynamics to ensure that you install your new sprinkler system correctly.

-What the planning of the irrigation system consists of:
+What the planning of the irrigation system consists of - Irrigation System Design:

 1. Water pressure (PSI)